Skip to main content

 What Does Meth Do to the Brain?

 There are two main ways this stimulant drug affects the brain, and the first is through direct interference with the neurotransmitter dopamine.
 The medication facilitates increased dopamine concentrations in the brain’s reward centers, which in turn reinforces drug use.
 Over time, this pathway can be so abused that the user no longer feels any pleasure unless through the drug.
 Another way that meth affects the brain is through the function of microglial cells, which work with microglial cells’ function, which remove dead neurons.
 With meth, these cells’ activity becomes far more aggressive, attacking even healthy cells.
-The result is that brain area are killed and depleted, especially those involving memory and emotional regulation.
+The result is that brain areas are killed and depleted, especially those involving memory and emotional regulation.

 Treatment for Methamphetamine Addiction